About Stem Cells

 The type of stem cell that is rich in umbilical cord blood is the same type that is rich in bone marrow.
 This type of stem cell gives rise to all the other blood cells and is the foundation of our bodies’ immune system.

 White Cells: Fight infections

 Umbilical cord blood is the blood that remains in the vein of the umbilical cord and placenta at the time of birth.
 Cord blood is rich in stem cells and Cryo-Cell’s umbilical cord blood stem cell service

-In addition, cord blood stem cells are “privileged” or unexposed to most diseases, which can make bone marrow from an adult more difficult to use in transplantation.
-But most importantly, cord blood stem cells from your baby is a perfect match for your child, in the event it should ever be needed, and has a 1-in-4 chance of matching a current or future sibling.
-It is important to note that a perfect match may not imply that the stem cells will be useful to treat certain diseases of the donor.
+Most importantly, cord blood stem cells from your baby are a perfect match for him/her in the event it should ever be needed, and has a 1-in-4 chance of matching a current or future sibling.
+It is important to note that a perfect match does not imply that the stem cells will be useful to treat all diseases.

-Cord tissue or Wharton’s jelly is the tissue surrounding the umbilical vein and vessels in the cord.
-When the vessels are removed, you have tissue remaining which contains a rich source of stem cells termed mesenchymal stem cells (MSCs).
-The mesenchymal stem cells have the capability to differentiate into bone cells, fat cells and cartilage.
-These cells are increasingly being utilized in regenerative medicine research, targeting potential therapies for a wide range of conditions including heart disease, stroke, multiple sclerosis and diabetes.
+The umbilical cord itself is a rich source of stem cells termed mesenchymal stem cells (MSCs).
+Mesenchymal stem cells have many unique functions including the ability to inhibit inflammation following tissue damage, to secrete growth factors that aid in tissue repair, and to differentiate into many cell types including neural cells, bone cells, fat cells and cartilage.
+MSCs are increasingly being utilized in regenerative medicine for a wide range of conditions including heart and kidney disease, ALS, wound healing and autoimmune diseases.